-This analysis tracks every significant funding commitment to the corridor, from the initial DFC loan approvals through the latest EU disbursements.
+This analysis tracks significant public commitments and pipeline items, from the DFC loan approval and December 2025 LAR loan signing through EU Global Gateway mobilisation figures and AfDB project disclosures.
 Understanding the structure of corridor finance is essential for investors evaluating exposure, policymakers assessing implementation risk, and communities monitoring whether promised investments translate into tangible outcomes.
-The gap between headline commitments and disbursed capital remains significant, and that gap carries material consequences for construction timelines, service delivery, and community benefit.

 Capital Stack Summary